2003 Pacific typhoon season: Typhoon Imbudo (Harurot)

 On July 15, the JMA estimated that a tropical depression formed, and the next day the JTWC initiated advisories on Tropical Depression 09W about 665 km east of Yap.
 A subtropical ridge near Okinawa steered the nascent depression to the west-northwest for much of its duration.
 With warm waters and favorable upper-level conditions, the depression quickly organized, first to Tropical Storm Imbudo on July 17, and to typhoon status two days later, when PAGASA begin issuing advisories on Typhoon Harurot.
 Around that time, Imbudo was rapidly intensifying, developing a well-defined eye.
-At 1200 UTC on July 20, the JMA estimated peak 10 minute sustained winds of 165 km/h, and the same time, the JTWC estimated 1 minute sustained winds of 240 km/h, making it a super typhoon.
+On July 20, the JMA estimated peak 10 minute sustained winds of 165 km/h, and the same time, the JTWC estimated 1 minute sustained winds of 240 km/h, making it a super typhoon.
 Imbudo maintained peak winds for about 12 hours, before undergoing an eyewall replacement cycle.
-At 0300 UTC on July 22, Imbudo struck northern Luzon, with 1 minute winds estimated at 205 km/h by the JTWC.
+Early on July 22, Imbudo struck northern Luzon, with 1 minute winds estimated at 205 km/h by the JTWC.
 It weakened over land, but re-intensified in the South China Sea, striking southern China near Yangjiang, Guangdong on July 24.
 Imbudo rapidly weakened, dissipating on July 25.

 In the Philippines, officials evacuated over 14,000 people.
 Imbudo was the strongest typhoon to strike since Typhoon Zeb five years prior, The typhoon left widespread areas flooded for several days.
 Damage was heaviest in the Cagayan Valley, where over 80,000 people were displaced by the storm.
 In Isabela, high winds wrecked most of the banana crop and severely damaged other crops.
 Throughout the Philippines, Imbudo damaged or destroyed 62,314 houses, causing P4.7 billion (2003 PHP, $86 million 2003 USD) in damage.
 There were 64 deaths in the country.
 In southern China in Yangjiang, more than 30,000 people evacuated ahead of the storm, and more than half of the trees in the city fell due to strong winds.
 High winds killed a man in Hong Kong after knocking him off a platform.
 Throughout Guangdong, Imbudo destroyed 595,000 houses and caused eight deaths.
 Heavy rains spread across southern China, peaking at 343 mm at Hepu County in Guangxi province.
 There, 12 people died from the storm.
 Overall damage in China was about ¥4.45 billion (CNY, $297 million USD).